 Sify Technologies Limited, ('Sify' or 'the Company') formerly known as Sify Limited and Satyam Infoway Private Limited, is a leading internet services provider headquartered in Chennai, India.
-These Consolidated Financial Statements comprise the Company and its subsidiaries (Sify Software Limited (formerly Sify Networks Private Limited), Sify Technologies (Singapore) Pte.
-Limited, Hermit Projects Private Limited and Pace Info Com Park Private Limited) (together referred to as the 'Group' and individually as 'Group entities').
-The Group is primarily involved in providing services, such as Network and IT Services, Online Portal and Content offerings and in selling hardware and software related to such services.
+These Consolidated Financial Statements comprise the Company and its subsidiaries Sify Technologies (Singapore) Pte.
+Limited and Pace Info Com Park Private Limited) (together referred to as the 'Group' and individually as 'Group entities').
+The subsidiaries, Sift Software Limited and Hermit Projects Private Limited were merged with the Company during the year.
+The Group is primarily involved in providing services Network and IT services.
 Sify is listed on the NASDAQ Global Select Market in the United States.